Skip to main content

 sfdx force:org:display -u orgAlias

-2. Make note of your Instance URL.
+2. Note your Instance URL.
 You can see examples here.

 3. Here is a Cloudaware-specific example to retrieve the list of IP addresses: